bngarren/ccsync/README.md

 ### Problem: No Computers Found

-If CC:Sync can't find your computers:
+If CC: Sync can't find your computers:

 - Verify the save path in .ccsync.yaml
 - Ensure computers exist in-game and are loaded